 DH: I decided to just take it over and keep it going.
 I retired at the end of 1999.
 Once I was retired, I was in a position to devote more time to the newsletter.
 I tried to improve it.
 We started running color photographs on the front.
 We don’t do it every time, but 25 percent of the newsletters have a color cover.

 EE: Do you still keep in touch with any of the other founding members or know their whereabouts?

 DH: I haven’t seen Arrol for a long time.
 He used to write an architectural column for the newsletter.
-He has a condo across the street from Del Monte, American something.
-Anyway, it’s an old brick building.
+He has a condo across the street from the old Del Monte Factory, American [Rubber Mfg].
+It’s an old brick building.
 He renovated the space.
 He got married and he works in China half the time, so I’ve lost track of him.
 Paul Herzoff, he kind of disappeared, although I think he’s still living in Emeryville (Paul in fact still resides at the Artists Co-Op).
 Nancy Smith is still active.
 Phil Stahlman, he disappeared.

 EE: So when you’re writing your stories, it takes a lot of research.
 What resources does the EHS have at its disposal?